BosEriko/dotfiles/README.md

 - Enable "Display have separate Spaces"
 - Disable "Automatically rearrange Spaces based on most recent use"

+I also prefer having less animation and transparency.
+Open System Preferences and choose Accessibility then choose the following:
+- Select Display from the list of options on the left
+- Enable Reduce motion
+- Enable Reduce transparency

-Close Mission Control's setting and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
+Close Accessibility's setting and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
 Be sure to set Dash and Contexts to dark mode after installing them!

 That's it!
 You can now open Hyper or VSCodium.